dlegland/BlockMatrixToolbox/README.md

 This toolbox for Matlab allows creation and manipulation of multi-block matrices, also called "block-matrices".
-Block-matrices are matrices endowed with a "block-dimensions", that defines a decomposition of the data into several blocks.
+Block-matrices are matrices endowed with a "block-dimensions", that defines a decomposition of the matrix data into several blocks.

 The motivation is to manage efficiently concatenation of several data sets while preserving the original structure of the experiment.